inesosman/AROM/README.md

 ## Input Alignments

-These are three equivalence correspondences from the "Large Biomedical Ontologies" OAEI reference alignments.
+These are three equivalence correspondences from the "Large Biomedical Ontologies" OAEI reference alignments :

 ### * FMA-NCI